Important Legal Disclaimer

 The hardest value to measure is the bad buy that never happened.

-Buyers Agent vs DIY: When to Hire a Property Buyers Agent Australia
+Buyers Agent vs DIY: When to Hire Professional Help

 - A first-time buyer in a hot market